Cross Quarter (Solstices & Equinoxes) Festivals Welsh Names

 Alban Hefin: Light of Summer

 The festival of the Fall Equinox in Druidry is known as Alban Elfed, which is Welsh for ‘The Light of Autumn”.

 Fall is a time of plenty and satisfaction.
-The seeds planted in the spring around the time of the Spring Equinox half a year earlier have survived as crops that have made it to harvest.
+Traditionally the ‘second harvest’ in NW Europe, many crops planted half a year earlier – around the Spring Equinox – have made it to harvest by the Fall Equinox.
 It is time to enjoy the year’s accomplishments, and to ponder the shortening days to come.

 Fall Equinox Traditions

 The Druid fall equinox festival is known as Alban Elfed, and also as Alban Elued or ‘Light of the Water’.
 Autumn is a time to contemplate the diminishing strength of the sun, and of gratitude for the plentiful harvest.